How To Whip Stitch Hand Sewing For Beginners?

 needle perpendicular insert for whip stitch

 Take a small fold, a small bite, go through the fold, and pull through.
 This will create a line of slanted stitches.
+This step reminds me of overcast stitch hand sewing.

 Length For Whip Stitch